3c0tr/FluidPlayGround/README.md

 - lighting:      |  lighting are available.
 - CastShadow:    |  the fluid can cast shadow.
 - GUNS:          |  you have a arsenal to use.

+(If you notice ring-shaped artifacts around light source, you can resolve this by increasing the 2D lighting texture resolution.
+You can find this option in the URP source code's RendererLighting.cs)
 ```
 <p align="center">
   <img src="./demo.gif" alt="preview">